 The new provision introduces additional requirements for the disponer.
 In particular, for the six years before the gift or inheritance the disponer must have owned the property, and (i) held a specified farming qualification and used the agricultural property for the purposes of farming on a commercial basis, (ii) spent more than 50% of their working time using agricultural property (including the property comprised in the gift/inheritance) for the purposes of farming, or (iii) have leased the agricultural property to a person who satisfied either of these requirements.
 The disposer is also permitted to have satisfied the active farmer test for different parts of the agricultural land through a combination of the requirements set out above.

 A helpful transitional provision for the new requirements for the disponer has been included as part of the new rules.
-The new requirements for the disponer only have to be satisfied for the period from 1 January 2025 to the date of the gift or inheritance where such gift or inheritance takes place before 31 December 2030.
-This means that the new requirements are being phased in from 1 January 2025 onwards, with the full six year requirement taking effect for gift and inheritances after 1 January 2031.
+The new requirements for the disponer only have to be satisfied for the period from the date that the new rules take effect to the date of the gift or inheritance.
+This means that the new requirements are being phased in from the date that the new rules take effect onwards, with the full six year requirement only being required for gift and inheritances occurring six years after the date that the new rules take effect.

 Accelerated capital allowances – farm safety equipment